-Mao Yan (b.1968, Hunan Province, China) is considered as one of China’s outstanding contemporary portrait artists.
-Under his father’s influence, Mao Yan began studying painting at an early age.
-By the time he was a teenager he had already mastered advanced techniques, and his talent was recognized even before he was admitted to the Central Academy of Fine Arts.
+Mao Yan (b.1968, Hunan Province, China) is considered one of China’s premiere contemporary artists.
+He began studying painting at an early age, mastering advanced techniques by the time he was a teenager.
 In 1991, after graduating from the Oil Painting Department at the Central Academy of Fine Arts in Beijing, Mao Yan began teaching at Nanjing University of the Arts, where he began to delve into portraiture.
-In his article Explorations in Realism, renowned art critic Li Xianting named Mao Yan as the representative of Chinese Neo-realism, stating that his works depict the "portraits of a generation whose emotions are gradually disappearing."
+In his article Explorations in Realism, renowned art critic Li Xianting named Mao Yan as the representative of Chinese Neo-Realism, stating that his works depict the "portraits of a generation whose emotions are gradually disappearing."
+Mao’s portraits eschew specific cultural or temporal signifiers, and his reduced palette of cool gray and blue tones is used as a compositional device, and which he deems a subject of the work in itself.

 Pace Gallery is pleased to present By the Edge,Mao Yan’s third show with Pace, following the artist’s previous exhibitions in Beijing and New York.
 The show presents a series of ten new works completed in the past three years, including a continuation of the artist’s renowned Thomas series, as well as still-life and landscape paintings that present a broader development in Mao Yan’s oeuvre.
 There will be an opening reception in the presence of the artist from 6pm to 8pm on Thursday, 7 June, 2018, and the exhibition will be open for public viewing until 12 July, 2018.